Dustin Nippert: Korea Baseball Organization

 On March 3, 2011, Nippert signed with the Doosan Bears of the Korea Baseball Organization, after an attempt to sign with a Japanese baseball team had failed.
 Due to his solid performances in a Doosan uniform, the team's fans have christened him "Ninunim" (Korean: 니느님), with the name being a portmanteau of his last name and the Korean word for God "Hanunim" (하느님).
 In the 2015 KBO post-season, he pitched 26 2/3 scoreless innings during the Bears run to the fourth Korean Series championship in the team's history.
 On November 14, 2016, he won KBO League Most Valuable Player Award, becoming the fourth foreign player to be awarded in the 34-year history of the league.

 On January 23, 2017, Nippert re-signed with the Doosan Bears for another year, earning $2.1 million per year, which is the highest annual income ever of a foreign player in the Korea Baseball Organization.
 Nippert pitched to a 14–8 record with a 4.06 ERA during the regular season, and started Game 1 of the 2017 Korean Series.

 On January 4, 2018, Nippert signed with the KT Wiz.
 The Doosan Bears had recommended he retire, but Nippert had a strong will to extend his active service.
 He signed a $1 million contract with the Wiz.
 On June 29, 2018, with a victory against the NC Dinos, Nippert became the first foreign pitcher in the KBO league to win 100 games in his career.

 Personal life

 Nippert has two children, son Caden (born in 2006) and daughter Aubrey (born 2008), from his first marriage.
 He and his ex-wife Carrie divorced in 2014 after 10 years of marriage.

 Since 2015, Nippert is married to a South Korean woman.
+The couple have two children together, Levi and Owen.